Tuition and Instructional Fees

 Principles - Non-Standard Tuition

-The following principles are to be taken into account in making determinations with regard to both the establishment and distribution of non-standard tuition fees.
+The following principles are to be considered in setting non-standard tuition fees.

 - Costs – The full costs of the initiative must be identified and taken into consideration in both setting the tuition fee and allocating the non-standard tuition revenue.